3D Rendering¶

 mesh = None

-# Read the field data for the current time step and extract the isosurface
+# Extract the isosurface for the current time step

 surface = pv.wrap(field.as_vti(point_data=True)).contour(isosurfaces=[0.5])